icfnext/aem-patterns/README.md

 }
 ```

 AEM Patterns inverts this relationship.
-Developers will still create a Sling Model exposing all properties required by the template.
-However, the model now additionally specifies the template it should be called with, using a Sling Model Exporter annotation:
+Developers still create a Sling Model exposing all properties required by the template.
+However, the model now additionally specifies the template it should be called with, using a [Sling Model Exporter](https://sling.apache.org/documentation/bundles/models.html#exporter-framework-since-130).
+Adding an `@Exporter` annotation to a Sling Model automatically registers a servlet for the models resource type.
+This servlet responds to incoming requests by instantiating a model instance and converting that model into an output string via some custom logic.

+The AEM Patterns exporter looks up the pattern template for a given model (specified via an option on the `@Exporter` annotation), executes the template against the model, and returns the output.
+Language support is provided via plugin, using the [PatternProvider](core/src/main/java/com/icfnext/aem/patterns/core/pattern/PatternProvider.java) service interface.

+Below is the updated model class, now annotated as an `@Exporter`.
+This exporter annotation registers a servlet serving html requests for the component (`extensions = "html"`).
+This servlet calls the custom Exporter provided by AEM Patterns (`name = ExporterTypes.PATTERN`) which looks up the desired template (`@ExporterOption(name = ExporterOptions.TEMPLATE_PATH, value = "/apps/example/frontend/patterns/model.hbs")`) and calls it, supplying the model as context.
+The exporter delegates to the [HandlebarsPatternProvider](handlebars/src/main/java/com/icfnext/aem/patterns/handlebars/pattern/HandebarsPatternProvider.java) (since this plugin is registered to serve templates with an `hbs` extension), which itself uses a [Java Handlebars engine](https://github.com/jknack/handlebars.java) to render the component's output.

 Model class:
 ```java